The Guide for Sustainable Seafood Consumption in Greece

 Gill/ Trammel netting

-Wall of netting hangs in the water column, (trammel nets are multi layered) mesh sizes entangles fish heads and gills.
-While the mesh size can be regulated to avoid catching smaller or non-targeted fish species, bigger marine animals (e.g. dolphins, sea turtles, seabirds) still get entangled in the nets and drown, making this an unsustainable method.
+Passive fishing gear which comprises of wall of netting that hangs in the water column, (trammel nets are multi layered) mesh sizes entangles fish heads and gills. Τhe mesh size and overall net characteristics can vary greatly depending on the target species, the method of fishing and the morphology of the seafloor.
 If nets snag on seabed they can get lost, becoming ‘ghost nets’.